List of Power Rangers Beast Morphers characters: Other members

+Evox' group

 Evox

 Evox is a sentient computer virus from another dimension who originally went by the name Venjix.
-Following his defeat at the hands of his creator, Doctor K, and the RPM Rangers, Venjix secretly downloaded his data into the Red RPM Ranger's Cell Shift morpher and was brought to a new dimension, where he fell into Nate's possession.
+Following his defeat at the hands of his creator, Doctor K, and the RPM Rangers, Venjix secretly downloaded some of his data into the Red RPM Ranger's Cell Shift morpher and was brought to a new dimension, where he fell into Nate's possession.
 After Nate mixed Morph-X and snake DNA with the morpher, Venjix used its codes to escape, take the name Evox, and assume a king cobra-like form.
 When Grid Battleforce constructed Morph-X towers, he attempts to take over the Morphin Grid via their computer systems to prevent other Rangers from stopping him again.
 In doing so, Evox creates evil avatar clones of Blaze and Roxy, puts the real ones into comas, and corrupts the Beast Morpher Rangers' animal DNA.
 However, he and his Avatars are sent to the Cyber Dimension, where they form an alliance with Scrozzle to obtain enough Morph-X to send Evox back to Coral Harbor.
 After stealing a Morph-X Tower, Scrozzle constructs a robot body for Evox, who uses it to overpower the Rangers before they destroy the tower during his teleportation attempt.
 Unbeknownst to them however, Evox possesses Mayor Daniels after the latter braved the Cyber Dimension to save his son.

 Ever since, Evox secretly works to collect Morph-X once more to continue his plans and undermine the Rangers as Mayor Daniels while maintaining control over his host.
 Despite his best efforts, the Rangers eventually discover his secret and separate them, forcing Evox to alter his plans.
 Following a failed attempt to build a Chimera Zord, Evox allows himself to be captured by Grid Battleforce so he can obtain the morpher he hid within and download his original codes from it, restoring himself to his full power without Morph-X and granting himself the ability to rebuild destroyed Robotrons.
 After revealing his history to the Rangers, Evox enacts his master plan by taking over the Morph-X tower system and fusing himself with a stolen tower to create a new giant robot form for himself.
 However, the Rangers corrupt his base code with Morph-X infused human DNA, destroying him permanently.

 In season two, Scrozzle used the Dino Charge Rangers' Energems and a geode to create the dinosaur-themed Chimera Zord for Evox.
 However, it is destroyed by the original, Dino Thunder, and Dino Charge Rangers' Megazords.

 Evox/Venjix is voiced by Andrew Laing under the pseudonym of Randall Ewing.